RDFLib/rdflib-sqlalchemy/README.md

     DB='pgsql' DBURI='postgresql+psycopg2://user:password@host/dbname' tox -e py32

-DB variants are 'pgsql', 'mysql' and 'sqlite'
+DB variants are 'pgsql', 'mysql' and 'sqlite'.
+Except in the case of SQLite, you'll need to create the database independently, before execution of the test.

 Sample DBURI values::